‘With the summer gown the summer hat will appear […] And one of these is a piazza hat for nice wear, yet so simple that any one might imitate it.

 The whole trimming consists of a veil or scarf, bordered with lace and rather longer than wide.
 This is laid around the hat in a swirl and is shaped with the fingers until there are many folds.’
 (San Francisco Call, 1903)

+By the way, my Edwardian hat is actually just a slip-on cover for my 18th century hand-braided straw hat!
 That way I don’t have to store two hats. 😉

 Related: 18th Century Hand-Braided Straw Hat